If you’re wondering what to serve with your chicken parmesan, you’ve come to the right place.

 I love fries, but I really love potato wedges.

-You get more fluffy potato goodness, and more flavor because there’s more surface area for the seasoning to stick to.
+You get more fluffy potato goodness, and a better flavor because there’s more surface area for the seasoning to stick to.

 It’s a win-win.